-- Improves performance by distributing the traffic for a site or domain among multiple servers.
-No one server will be bogged down trying to service a particular site. - SSL Termination to reduce the cost of multiple certificates.
-Also, be able to regulate the minimum acceptable SSL encryption protocol version. - Provides high availability by tracking which servers are functioning properly and which servers are out of service.
+- Improves performance.
+Four channels Intel 82576EB each with 16X Tx/Rx buffer over PCI-E 2.0 x8 bus provides solid 4GB bandwidth. - SSL Termination to a new level with the PCI-E 2.0 x4 bus based SSL acceleration chip for >1 G/s SSL termination. - Provides high availability by tracking which servers are functioning properly and which servers are out of service.
 If a server unexpectedly goes down, the WebMux will automatically re-direct the traffic to other servers, or will bring a standby or backup server online to service the traffic.
 The WebMux does application level health check to many network protocols on servers. - Provides Persistent Connections by memorizing the user browser session and the server session and sending the same user to the same server.
 This is important for sites using shopping cart and dynamically generated pages, like BroadVision, ASP and JSP sites. - Provides fault tolerance.
 This installation requires two WebMuxes, a primary and a secondary.
 The two WebMuxes will automatically sync the configuration datum. - Easy management.
 It can be managed via a secured web browser session from anywhere in the world.
 By using https 128 bit encryption to the management web console, secure remote management of server farms is truly possible. - Operating System independent.
 No software or agent to load on the servers.
 Non-intrusive load/failure detection and management. - Provides Proxy function.
 When communication is initiated from behind the WebMux, the WebMux will substitute its own address for the internal address.
 This allows the web servers to initiate communication for services such as credit card validation and mapping services.